GabrielaJustine16/bend_brew_final/README.md

 # BendBrewFinal

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/bend_brew_final`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Bend Brewery Gem!
+This gem is to help discover your new fvorite brewery or beer from one of Bend,Oregons popular breweries.
+With this Gem, usinf CLI, you will be able to see the breweries of Bend, then choose which location to view their beer list.

 ## Installation